mattmilburn/strapi-plugin-permalinks/README.md

 After adding a permalink field through the content type builder, there are additional `targetField` and `targetRelation` props that will need to be manually added to the permalink schema attribute.

 > **NOTE:** Strapi does not currently provide the necessary params to dynamically render a list containing the other field names as select menu options in the content type builder, which is why `targetField` and `targetRelation` need to be added manually for now.
+This will be updated in the future.

 #### Schema for `Page`
 ```js